go-go-golems/oak/pkg/doc/topics/03-pattern-matcher-and-ast-guide.md

 ## Prerequisites

+Make sure your Go toolchain is installed and the Oak repository is available locally.

 - Go 1.24+
 - Oak repository checked out (this project)

 ## Quick Tour

+Start by inspecting ASTs in multiple formats, then run patterns and iterate interactively.

 ### 1) AST inspection (CLI)

+Dump ASTs in formats suited for human inspection or downstream processing.

 Use `ast` to print ASTs in different formats: